reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     After a moment, you should see **Hello World!** displayed on the line directly below the **dotnet run** command that you entered.

     You will be using the same **Console.WriteLine** approach in your simulated device application to display information locally, which will help you see the information being sent to IoT Hub and keep track of processes that are being completed by your device.

-    Although this Hello World app demonstrates some basic concepts, it is clearly not a simulated device.
-In the next task you will replace this code with the code for your simulated device.

 ### Task 3: Implement the simulated device code